Application to obtain a broadcasting licence to operate a developmental radio programming undertaking - Form 118

 This form is for reference purposes only.
 It is not to be completed in this format.
 To complete this form and submit it to the CRTC, download the MSWord format form here.

-Developmental community or campus radio licences will only be granted to stations having a transmitter power of 5 watts or less (AM) or an effective radiated power (ERP) of 5 watts or less (FM).
+Operators of developmental radio stations will only be issued to stations that have a transmitter power of 50 watts or less (AM) or an effective radiated power (ERP) of 50 watts or less (FM).

 Filing

-File electronically via My CRTC Account by attaching the application to the Cover page.
+Please file your application electronically via My CRTC Account by attaching the application to the Broadcasting and Online News Act Cover Page.
 My CRTC Account allows you to securely submit documents to the Commission with a user ID and password.
 Therefore, a signature is not required when using My CRTC Account.
-Applicants who file their application in this manner are not required to submit a hard copy of the application and its related documents.

-Applicants who cannot send their application electronically with My CRTC Account can contact the Commission at 1-877-249-CRTC (2782).
+Applicants who are unable to submit their applications electronically using My CRTC Account can contact the Commission at 1-877-249-CRTC (2782).

 Instructions

-The following questionnaire is in HTML format and may be downloaded to the word processing software of your choice.
-This enables you to complete the downloaded questionnaire by inserting your response in bold letters immediately following the question.
-You may add lines to the tables if necessary but do not alter or delete any text from the questionnaire.
+You may complete the downloaded form by inserting your response in bold letters immediately following the question.
+You may add lines to the tables, if necessary, but do not alter or delete any text from the form.

-The application must be divided into sections as set out in the questionnaire and include the numbered questions followed by the corresponding response.
-Responses must be provided, at a minimum, in a size 10 font.
+The application must be divided into sections as set out in the form and include the numbered questions followed by the corresponding response.
+Responses must be provided, at a minimum, in a 10-font size.

-Each confidential document Not Web - Doc - confidential - "brief description of the document"
+*Each confidential document (if applicable) Not Web – Doc – confidential – “Brief description of the document”

-Each abridged version of each confidential document Doc - Abridged version - "same description of document for which confidentiality is requested"
+*Each abridged version of each confidential document (if applicable) Doc - Abridged version - “Same description of documents for which confidentiality is requested”

 1. *General information